Inclusion is more than a buzzword. It's a business strategy.

 Session 2: Acing the Interview

-This session covers the pivotal moment of the interview and disclosure from the perspectives of the interviewer and the interviewee in order to better prepare the interviewer and address the potential for biased judgments.
+This session covers the most pivotal moment of the process; the interview.
+Here the discussion turns to disclosure from the perspectives of the interviewer and the interviewee in order to better prepare the interviewer as well as address the potential for biased judgments.

 Session 3: Adapting the Workplace

 From the physical office layout to adaptive technology, this session provides information about creating accessible and inclusive work environments for all employees.